 Policy: Financial Conflicts of Interest in Research for Public Health Services (PHS)

 Revision No. 2

 Approval: Vice President for RIPS

-This policy supplements NIU’s Conflicts of Interest (COI) Policy in order to provide a more detailed explanation of the FCOI requirements for NIU PHS-funded investigators in accordance with 42 CFR 50, Subpart F, and 45 CFR 94.
+This policy expands upon NIU’s Academic Conflicts of Interest (COI) Policy.
+It is applicable to all PHS funded investigators and is in accordance with 42 CFR 50, Subpart F, and 45 CFR 94.